Caaz/caaz.github.io/vault/godot/resolving-git-conflicts.md

 script = ExtResource("1_427ti")
 ```

 In the event that Godot returns a "missing resource" error and the resource *is* defined in the scene, it's likely that we've got a circular dependency.
-More info in [[Node and Scene References#Circular Dependencies]]
+More info in [[node-and-scene-references#Circular Dependencies]]